punith1006/flashcards1/replit.md

 ## Overview

-This is a full-stack web application for "GK Cloud Solutions" - an AI flashcard learning platform that uses the proven Leitner method for spaced repetition learning.
-The application is built as a modern React SPA with an Express.js backend, featuring a landing page for an AI learning product called "Master AI - The Leitner Way."
+This is a full-stack web application for "GK Cloud Solutions" - a comprehensive flashcard learning platform designed for academic success across all disciplines.
+The application features microlearning solutions with bilingual support, targeting students from diverse backgrounds including rural communities and government colleges.
+Built as a modern React SPA with an Express.js backend, featuring a landing page for "Flashcards for Students."

 ## User Preferences